adekimpianna/app-theme/development-strategy.md

 ### HTML

-1. Use header, company section and footer from the landing page
+1. Use header, company section and footer from the landing page#
+1. Add sub header section with the title of the page
 1. Add two sections: who we are and what we do